 The uncertain times have led to a need by some cash strapped governments to seek or threaten higher tax and royalty policies while others consider lowering them to attract investment.
 Globalization of trade and markets has been more important to mining than many other industries and because of current conditions these concepts are under question by many vested interest groups.
 At the same time, environmental groups have successfully lobbied for more wilderness areas and parks where exploration and mining activities are not allowed.
-In Canada, they are also lobbying for legislation that would authorize the federal government to investigate alleged bad behavior by mining companies in other countries.
 Native groups are actively pursuing land claims and there is a rise of militant national and religious groups in many parts of the world.
 Pressure from such groups can lead to increased regulation and this must be monitored closely to recognize a point where it becomes excessive.
 Even though metal mining does not have the large output of so called greenhouse gasses as some other industries and despite the unresolved science of and increasing doubt in the claims for global warming, many governments are pursuing regulations and taxes that could raise costs.
 As more and more stakeholders become interested in mining ventures there is an increasing need to maintain cooperation with valid concerned groups, the most important of which is the local community where the project is located.